Deploy W&B with Kubernetes Operator

 #### Cloud Terraform Modules

-W\&B provides a set of Terraform Modules for AWS, Google Cloud and Azure.
-These modules deploy entire infrastructures including Kubernetes clusters, load balancers, MySQL databases and so on as well as the W\&B Server application.
-The W\&B Kubernetes Operator is already pre-baked with these official W\&B cloud-specific Terraform Modules with the following versions:
+W\&B provides a set of Terraform Modules for AWS, Google Cloud, and Azure.
+These modules deploy the complete infrastructure, including Kubernetes clusters, load balancers, and MySQL databases, along with the W\&B Server application.
+The W\&B Kubernetes Operator is included in these official W\&B cloud-specific Terraform Modules with the following versions:

 | Terraform Registry | Source Code | Version |